brostrend/linux.brostrend.com/supported-distributions.md

 # Supported distributions

-> 📝 **Note** the following table lists the distributions that our installation script supports.
-Unfortunately, there's an additional restriction; the driver compilation won't succeed when the Linux kernel version is very new; please read our [kernel-version documentation](../troubleshooting/kernel-version/) about this issue.

-We try to support as many Linux distributions as possible.
-But there are so many that it's impossible to test all of them.
-Also, some do not provide the required kernel headers and build tools, or target exotic hardware that we don't have access to.
+> 💡 **Tip:** Linux kernels (>= 6.2) include their own drivers for our
+> AC1L/AC3L/AC5L adapters, so they work out of the box in recent distributions.
+> But these drivers aren't yet as mature as ours, so if you encounter any
+> issues, [use our installer](../) to replace them.

-The following table lists some of the the distributions where we have successfully tested our installation process.
+The following table lists the distributions that our installer supports and the versions that we have personally tested so far.
 The meaning of the remarks column is:

 * apt: our driver repository is added to your sources and you won't have to re-run our installer unless you reinstall your OS from scratch
 * apt-rpm, dnf, pacman, ppm, swupd, yum, xbps, zypper: no driver repository; you'll have to re-run our installer manually after major kernel version updates (e.g. from 5.15 to 5.18)